rocky-linux/documentation/docs/books/learning_rsync/01_rsync_overview.md

 What are the backup methods?

 * Full backup: refers to a one-time copy of all files, folders or data in the hard disk or database.
 (Pros: the best, can recover data faster.
 Disadvantages: take up a larger hard disk space.)
 * Incremental backup: refers to the backup of the data updated after the last full backup or incremental backup.
-The process is like this, such as a full backup on the first day; a backup of the newly added data on the second day, as opposed to a full backup; on the third day, a backup of the newly added data on the basis of the second day, Relative to the next day.
-And so on.
+The process is like this, such as a full backup on the first day; a backup of the newly added data on the second day, as opposed to a full backup; on the third day, a backup of the newly added data on the basis of the second day, relative to the next day, and so on.
 * Differential backup: Refers to the backup of the changed files after the full backup.
-For example, a full backup on the first day; a backup of the new data on the second day; a backup of the new data from the second day to the third day on the third day; and a backup of all the new data from the second day to the fourth day on the fourth day.
-And so on.
+For example, a full backup on the first day; a backup of the new data on the second day; a backup of the new data from the second day to the third day on the third day; and a backup of all the new data from the second day to the fourth day on the fourth day, and so on.
 * Selective backup: Refers to backing up a part of the system.
 * Cold backup: refers to the backup when the system is in shutdown or maintenance state.
 The backed up data is exactly the same as the data in the system during this period.
 * Hot backup: Refers to the backup when the system is in normal operation.
 As the data in the system is updated at any time, the backed-up data has a certain lag relative to the real data of the system.